 PASSPORT PAGES – At least three blank “visa” (not “endorsement”) pages are required.

-At this time, Australian, American and British tourists need to obtain a single entry, 30 day visa at point of entry at a cost of USD $30.00 for a Single Entry visa, and USD $45.00 for Double Entry.
+At this time, Australian, French, American and British tourists need to obtain a single entry, 30 day visa at point of entry at a cost of USD $30.00 for a Single Entry visa, and USD $45.00 for Double Entry.
 Payable in cash at the port of entry.

 Visitors to Zimbabwe may also use Zimbabwe e-visa website to pre-apply and make the payment online.